nu7hatch/krug-redis-presentation/source.md

 ## Replication

-* There is only master-slave replication
+* only master-slave replication
-* Your data is safe when is's in at least 3 data centers
+* data is safe when it's in at least 3 data centers

 Replication can be configured in `redis.conf` or live: